-Structuralism was the first school of psychology, and focused on breaking down mental processes into the most basic components.
+Structuralism is generally thought of as the first school of thought in psychology.
+This outlook focused on breaking down mental processes into the most basic components.
 Major structuralist thinkers include Wilhelm Wundt and Edward Titchener.
 The focus of structuralism was on reducing mental processes down into their most basic elements.
-Structuralists used techniques such as introspection to analyze the inner processes of the human mind.
+The structuralists used techniques such as introspection to analyze the inner processes of the human mind.

 Instead of focusing on the mental processes themselves, functionalist thinkers were instead interested in the role that these processes play.